jjosh102/filesfer/README.md

 # 📁 Filesfer

-**Filesfer** is a cross-platform file sharing app built with **Flutter** for the frontend and **ASP.NET Core** for the backend.
-It allows seamless file upload and download within a local network using a shared folder.
+**Filesfer** is a simple cross-platform app that lets you easily share files over your local network.
+It's built with Flutter on the front end and ASP.NET Core on the back end, making it easy to upload and download files through a shared folder.

----

 ## 🧩 Features